davidgaster/gpu-bot/README.md

 # gpu-bot
-Buy Graphics cards on various websites with Selenium
+Buy Graphics cards on various websites with Selenium.
+Supplied webdriver only compatible with Chrome Version 90.